-Also, entrepreneurial students are supported to start their own businesses through SPARK, which is a part of the Nexus innovation community.
+Also, entrepreneurial students are supported to start their own businesses through the SPARK entrepreneur support scheme, which is a part of the Nexus innovation community.
 Over three years, SPARK has supported 185 start-ups which have generated over £13.2 million, created 297 jobs and secured external investment of £5.4 million.

 In terms of knowledge exchange around skills, enterprise and entrepreneurship, Leeds was placed in the bottom 30 percent but is improving this performance by increasing the number of CPD or continuous professional development courses it runs for organisations.

 For further information, please contact David Lewis in the press office: firstname.lastname@example.org